 The capital of the Fund is represented by the net assets attributable to holders of redeemable units ("NAV").
 The units are entitled to distributions, if any, and to payment of a proportionate share based on the Fund's NAV per unit upon redemption.
-The relevant movements are shown on the statement of changes in net assets attributable to holders of redeemable units.
-There is no external regulatory requirement to maintain a minimum capital amount.
+The relevant movements are shown on the statements of changes in net assets attributable to holders of redeemable units.
 There is no external regulatory requirement to maintain a minimum capital amount.